-virtual function bit funcExt();

-return (0);

-endfunction

 endclass

-Class ClassExt provides an implementation of funcBase which simultaneously overrides the pure virtual method prototype from ClassBase and provides an implementation for funcBase from IntfBase.
+Class ClassExt provides an implementation of funcBase that overrides the pure virtual method prototype from ClassBase and simultaneously provides an implementation for funcBase from both IntfBase1 and IntfBase2.

 There are cases in which a method name conflict cannot be resolved.
 Example: